 - projects which have a political or religious purpose or objective;

-- projects that do not occur primarily within the Australian Capital Territory;
+- projects that do not primarily assist veterans from the ACT;

 - salaries where the salary forms part of the organisations/individual usual responsibility;